Bub-Bub-Dirara/AI/README.md

 # AI
-AI models and pipelines for analyzing precedents and providing fraud-prevention/legal guidance
+AI models and pipelines for analyzing precedents and providing fraud-prevention/legal guidance for JeonSafe

 ```
 precedent/